opgeROBt/Steam-API-Data-Extraction/README.md

-# oDCM-Team-8
+# Steam-API
-oDCM study project group
+This is the repository for the course [Online Data Collection and Management ](https://github.com/hannesdatta/course-odcm) at Tilburg University as part of the Master's program 'Marketing Analytics', used for the team project of group 8.

-Data management setup:
+### Data management setup:
 1. Raw data into  'oDCM/data/'
 2. source data into 'oDCM/src/' with correct versioning and directory structure
 3. generated files into 'oDCM/gen/'